Bright Horizons: Notable Acquisitions

-Activity
+Deaths and Child Abuse Incidents

 Bright Horizons operates more than 1,000 child care centers worldwide, including more than 700 in the United States and Canada, more than 300 in the UK and Netherlands and two in India.
 Bright Horizons employs over 30,000 people.

-In January, 2021, the company was convicted of breaching Scottish health and safety legislation, and fined £800,000 at Edinburgh Sheriff Court; an unsupervised 10-month boy had died by choking two years earlier, a tragedy that the court investigation blamed on inadequate staff training.
+In January, 2021, the company was convicted of breaching Scottish health and safety legislation, and fined £800,000 at Edinburgh Sheriff Court; an unsupervised 10-month boy had died by choking two years earlier, a casualty that the court investigation blamed on inadequate staff training.

+In July 2025, three Bright Horizons employees at the New York Columbus Circle location were arrested for child abuse.
+Incidents included covering a child’s nose and mouth with tape so that the child could not breathe, hitting children with metal, spraying a child in the face with bleach, and dragging a child by her hair from room to room.
+In October 2025, employees at the same location served a bleach and water solution to the children.

 Bright Horizons Foundation for Children

 In 1988, the Horizons Initiative was founded to serve the needs of homeless children throughout Greater Boston.

 In 1999, the Bright Horizons Foundation for Children was formed.
 Through the Foundation, Bright Horizons supports nonprofit organizations with a focus on programs for children and families.
 The Foundation is headquartered in Newton, Mass.
 Bright Spaces, the Foundation's main program, creates play rooms for children in crisis located in nonprofit and community agencies.